bliutwo/share_articles/mit_research.md

 ## Key takeaways

 - Healthcare workers may be at an even HIGHER risk for exposure to coronavirus, than previously thought
-- 6-foot #PhysicalDistancing may not be sufficient
+- Original 6-foot physical distancing may not be sufficient
 - Masks may be necessary

 Because: